JeffreyEarly/GLNumericalModelingKit/Matlab/BSpline/README.md

 - `'T'` tension degree , default is to use the same degree as the spline.
 - `'lambda'` tension parameter, either pass a numeric value, or the `Lambda` enumeration.
 Default is `Lambda.optimalIterated`.
 - `'mu'` mean tension.
-- `'weightFunction'` the reweighting function if the errors are not gaussian.
 - `'knot_dof'` number of degrees of freedom to be used in placing knot points.
 Either specify an integer, or `'auto'` to have the algorithm attempt to choose an appropriate number.
 Default is 1.

 The `Lambda` enumeration has the following values,